Gang Smashers

 Gang Smashers, also released as Gun Moll, is an American film released in 1938.
 It features an African American cast.
-The National Museum of African American History and Culture has a poster for the film in its collection.
 Leo C. Popkin directed the Million Dollar Productions film from a screenplay by Ralph Cooper.
 The University of South Carolina libraries have an 8-page pressbook for the film.
 Nina Mae McKinney stars in the film a thriller about the Harlem underworld and racketeering.

-The opening of the film is a dedication to African American in law enforcement signed by Harry M. Popkin.
+The opening of the film is a dedication to African Americans in law enforcement signed by Harry M. Popkin.